European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 ## Availaibility of aditional data

   > **Definition**
-> <div style="text-align: justify"> The availability of aditional data, is an indicator of completeness of OSM tags.
-We analyzed how many cycle tracks, shared tracks, cycle lanes and limited access roads were tagged with either surface, smoothnes and width information.
-The metric is the average of roads length that include surface, smoothness and width tag.
+> <div style="text-align: justify"> The availability of aditional data, is an indicator of the completeness of OSM tags.
+We analysed how many cycle tracks, shared tracks, cycle lanes and limited access roads were tagged according to the availability of information on surface, smoothnes and width.
+The metric is the average of roads tagged with surface, smoothness and width tag.
 Please visit our methodology section to obtain more insights on the data processing. </div>
 <br>

-The barchart ilustrates the top 20 countries with highest completeness of OSM tags in the infrastructure analyzed.
-By hovering the mouse, aditional information is displayed.
+The bar chart illustrates the 20 countries with the highest completeness of OSM tags in the infrastructure analysed.
+By hovering the cursor, additional information is displayed.
 <br>
-<iframe src="Images/Aditional data.html" height="500" width="800" name="iframe_a" title="Iframe Example"></iframe>
+<iframe src="Images/Additional data.html" height="500" width="800" name="iframe_a" title="Iframe Example"></iframe>
 <br>

-The [map](Visualization/Europe_map_C.html) presents the shared amount of aditional data from OSM.
-Areas are coloured in line with the average share of these tags in all cycle infrastructure in the area, and by hovering mouse over a specific area you can find out the detailed statistics for this area.
-In adition, if you click on the points, a barchart with the share of tags in a certain area is displayed.
+The [map](Visualization/Europe_map_C.html) presents the shared amount of additional data available from OSM.
+Areas are coloured in line with the average share of these tags in all cycle infrastructure in the area, and by hovering the cursor over a specific area you can find the detailed statistics for this area.
+In adition, if you click on the circles, a barchart with the share of tags in a certain area is displayed.
 <br>

 <iframe src="Visualization/Europe_map_C.html" height="800" width="800" name="iframe_a" title="Iframe Example"></iframe>